-Garbage in, garbage out is undeniably true when it comes to using data analytics tools.
+Garbage in, garbage out is undeniably true when using data analytics tools.
 Although you may be able to provide your clients with a user-friendly, end-to-end Data Analytics as a Service solution, they won’t unlock the value it can provide without data quality.

 What is Data Quality?

-There are numerous definitions of data quality, but a common theme among them is that the data is well-suited to the use case.
+There are numerous definitions of data quality, but a common theme is that the data is well-suited to the use case.
 DATAVERSITY states that attributes of quality data include:

 How Data Quality Impacts Business

-IBM estimates that poor data quality costs businesses in the U.S. about $3.1 trillion per year and also points out that about one-third of business leaders don’t trust the information they use to make decisions.
+IBM estimates that poor data quality costs businesses in the U.S. about $3.1 trillion annually and points out that about one-third of business leaders don’t trust the information they use to make decisions.

 How to Improve Data Quality